How to Make a Dress-Up Game in 2025

 1. Meiker.io

-• Upload your PSD file
+• Upload the PSD

-• Once you’re happy, submit it for moderation
+• Submit for moderation

 2. Picrew.me

-3. Unity (or Godot)
+3. Unity or Godot

 Bonus Tip: Keep It Simple